Tribute for late VA chief Max Cleland, who lost limbs in war

 Speakers at the Atlanta church recalled how Cleland struggled to get up each morning and dress, but still remained buoyant and jovial.

-“He was a man defined not by what had happened in his life, but he was defined by courage and maybe even more than that by one principal: to make a better world,” former U.S. Defense Secretary Chuck Hagel said.
+“He was a man defined not by what had happened in his life, but he was defined by courage and maybe even more than that by one principle: to make a better world,” former U.S. Defense Secretary Chuck Hagel said.
 “He lived that everyday.
 Yes, he had his demons but he dealt with them in a positive, inspirational way that set a model for all of us.”

 Hagel, a Republican, said Cleland’s example was especially important today amid the country’s political polarization.
 Cleland was a Democrat.